YanadiPrudhvi/M2-embedded_access_control_with_RFID/1_Requirements/README.md

 -   It is a embedded device implemented on ATmega328 microcontroller.

 ### -   How
--    This can be implemented using embedded c dumpmed into the microcontroller.
+-    This can be implemented using embedded c dumped into the microcontroller.